soarlab/KULFI/README.md

                      0: considers all possible fault sites for fault injection

 ## 6. Examples
 Refer to KULFI/example directory.
-We have different sorting algotithms which could be tried for error injection.
+We have different sorting algorithms which could be tried for error injection.
 Below is an example of error injection for bubblesort implementation.

     $ cd to KULFI/examples/sorting/bubblesort